V6 power makes this a great lifestyle pickup - but it's a hard worker, too

-Despite having the lowest ground clearance in the pickup sector, the Amarok is remarkably capable off-road - thanks not only to the standard 4Motion four-wheel drive but also a whole suite of electronic assistance system.
+Despite having the lowest ground clearance in the pickup sector, the Amarok is also capable off-road - thanks not only to the standard 4Motion four-wheel drive but a whole suite of electronic assistance system as well.

 How many buyers will want to take such an expensive pickup into the scenary is an entirely different matter, however.

 If you do, this is one area where the V6 with the manual gearbox makes more sense, as its selectable four-wheel drive system offers low-range gearing for greater control in extreme conditions.